 December 27, 2019

 What a year it’s been for CoastSavers!
-In 2019, we surpassed 50,000 pounds of trash removed from Washington’s Coast and Salish Sea.
+In 2019 alone, our volunteers removed 50,000 pounds of trash from the Washington’s Coast and Salish Sea.
 On behalf of the Washington Clean Coast Alliance, thank you to all of our volunteers for helping make a positive difference for our planet.
 Although there are numerous moments from 2019 worth highlighting, here are a few of our favorites.

 Washington Coast Cleanup Results